psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 This approach provides a flexible and architecture-agnostic way to control Nginx cache behavior, making it suitable for traditional servers as well as modern containerized environments.

+### Features
+---

+🧹 **Purge All Nginx Cache**: Completely clear all cached data stored by Nginx.

+🔄 **Preload All Nginx Cache**: Warm the Nginx cache with the most recent data for the entire website.

+🚀 **Auto Preload Nginx Cache**: Automatically preloads the cache when Auto Purge is enabled for a POST/PAGE or after the Purge All action.

+🧼 **Auto Purge Nginx Cache**: Purge cache on Post/Page content changes, comment status updates, theme/plugin updates, or when compatible Cache Plugins trigger a purge.
+Nginx cache is preloaded automatically if Auto Preload is enabled (for the entire site or individual page).

+🔗 **Purge Scope (Related Pages)**: Automatically purge related pages such as the Homepage, WooCommerce Shop page, and Category/Tag archives when a single URL is purged.
+Optionally preload those pages to keep the cache warm.

+⏰ **Schedule Nginx Cache Purge & Preload via WP Cron**: Automate the purge and preload process using WordPress Cron jobs.

+🧭 **Proxy Support for Preload**: Route preload requests through a proxy server for edge-case environments and containerized deployments.

+⏱️ **Live Preload Progress Monitoring**: Watch the Nginx cache preload process in real time — complete with a dynamic progress bar, currently processed URL, 404 tracking, server load, and total completion time.

+🌐 **Remote Nginx Cache Purge & Preload via REST API**: Remotely trigger cache purging and preloading through REST API endpoints.

+⚙️ **Manual Nginx Cache Purge & Preload**: Allow manual purging and preloading of cache through the table view in the Advanced Tab.

+📚 **Nginx Cache Analyzer**: Full HIT/MISS cache analyzer dashboard, from the last preload crawl with what is currently stored in the Nginx cache.
+Instantly spot uncached pages and Purge or Preload them directly in the Advanced Tab.

+🔍 **On-Page Nginx Cache Purge & Preload**: Manually purge and preload Nginx cache for the currently visited page directly from the frontend.

+🗝️ **Custom Cache Key Support**: Define a regex pattern to parse URLs based on your custom `_cache_key` format.

+⚡ **Optimized Nginx Cache Preload**: Enhance Nginx cache preload performance with options to limit CPU usage, exclude endpoints, wait retrievals, and apply rate limiting.

+📊 **Monitor Plugin and Nginx Cache Status**: Monitor plugin status, cache status, and Nginx status from the Status tab.

+📈 **Cache Coverage Ratio**: Live gauge in the WordPress dashboard widget showing the cache coverage ratio, based on the last preload snapshot.
+Refreshable on demand without a page reload.

+☁️ **Cloudflare APO Sync**: Automatically mirrors NPP purge actions to Cloudflare APO to keep edge cache synchronized with your Nginx cache.

+🔴 **Redis Object Cache Sync**: Bidirectional sync between NPP and Redis Object Cache.
+NPP Purge All flushes the Redis object cache, and a Redis flush triggers a full Nginx cache purge via NPP (when auto-purge is enabled).

+🛒 **WooCommerce Auto-Purge**: Automatically purges Nginx cache when WooCommerce product stock quantity changes, stock status changes (in stock / out of stock / on backorder), or when an order is cancelled and stock is restored.

+🔒 **Concurrent Purge Serialization**: Atomic lock mechanism prevents simultaneous purge operations from colliding, ensuring cache integrity during concurrent admin actions or background events.

+🧩 **Modular by Design**: Easily integrate with external scripts and automation tools.

+🖥️ **User-Friendly Interface**: Easy-to-use AJAX-powered settings, integrated into the WordPress admin bar and dashboard for quick access.

+📋 **Admin Notices and Logs**: Receive notifications and view logs for plugin status and all cache-related actions within the WordPress admin area.

+📧 **Email Notifications**: Receive email alerts upon completion of preload actions, with customizable templates to suit your needs.

+---

 ### Permission Handling in Isolated User Environments

 Some server architectures run the **web server (WEBSERVER-USER)** and **PHP-FPM (PHP-FPM-USER)** under different system users.
 In such environments, the PHP process may not have permission to modify the Nginx cache directory.